BPA is an industrial chemical that may find its way into your food and beverages.

 - Dental filling sealants

-It's worth noting that many manufacturers have now switched to BPA-free products, in which BPA has been replaced by bisphenol-S (BPS) or bisphenol-F (BPF).
+It's worth noting that many BPA-free products have merely replaced BPA with bisphenol-S (BPS) or bisphenol-F (BPF).

-However, recent research reports that even small concentrations of BPS and BPF may disrupt the function of your cells in a way similar to BPA.
-Thus, BPA-free bottles may not be the solution (1).
+However, even small concentrations of BPS and BPF may disrupt the function of your cells in a way similar to BPA.
+Thus, BPA-free bottles may not be an adequate solution (1).

-Bottom Line: BPA and its alternatives — BPS and BPF — may be found in many commonly used products, which are often labeled with recycling codes 3, 7 or the letters "PC."
+SUMMARY BPA and its alternatives — BPS and BPF — may be found in many commonly used products, which are often labeled with recycling codes 3 or 7 or the letters "PC."

 The main source of BPA exposure is through your diet (2).

-For instance, a recent study found that BPA levels in urine decreased by 66% following 3 days of avoiding packaged foods (5).
+For instance, a recent study found that BPA levels in urine decreased by 66% following three days during which participants avoided packaged foods (5).

-Another study had participants eat one serving of either fresh or canned soup daily for 5 days.
+Another study had people eat one serving of either fresh or canned soup daily for five days.
 Urine levels of BPA were 1,221% higher in those who consumed the canned soup (6).

-Additionally, the World Health Organization (WHO) reported that BPA levels in breastfed babies were up to 8 times lower than those measured in babies fed liquid formula from BPA-containing bottles (7).
+Additionally, WHO reported that BPA levels in breastfed babies were up to eight times lower than those in babies fed liquid formula from BPA-containing bottles (7).

-Bottom Line: The diet is by far the biggest source of BPA for humans, particularly packaged foods and canned foods.
+SUMMARY Your diet — particularly packaged and canned foods — is by far the biggest source of BPA.
 Babies fed formula from BPA-containing bottles also have high levels in their bodies.